kristianmandrup/minsky/js/src/Source.md

 Generic View model helpers.
 Can be used as "mixins" for View Models in a UI framework such as React, Angular or Vue.

+## Ideas and libs to explore

+- [numbers](http://numbers.github.io/calculus.html) with calculus for doing differentiation etc.
+- [tangle](http://worrydream.com/Tangle/) lets you play/interact with graphs to change the underlying equation!